geoffreylitt/wildcard-onward-paper/paper.md

 sequence of commands is a natural fit for automations which simulate a series of steps taken by the user.

-However, there is a serious drawback to this approach.
-MacLean et al [@maclean1990] describe an ideal for user-tailorable systems: a "gentle slope" from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
-Requiring users to learn programming for customization creates an abrupt "cliff," where a significant learning investment is required even to implement simple customizations.
-Another goal of MacLean et al is that "it should be as easy to change the environment as it is to use it," at least for some subset of changes.
-In scripting languages, even user-friendly ones like Applescript or Chickenfoot, the experience of customization does not remotely resemble the experience of use, so these systems can't meet this goal.
+There is, however, a serious drawback to this approach.
+MacLean et al [@maclean1990] describe an ideal for user-tailorable systems: a “gentle slope” from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
+Requiring users wanting to customize their applications  to learn programming creates an abrupt “cliff,” exacting a significant investment in learning even to implement the simplest customizations.
+Another goal of MacLean et al is to make it “as easy to change the environment as it is to use it”—at least for some subset of changes.
+But in scripting languages, even user-friendly ones like Applescript or Chickenfoot, the experience of customization does not remotely resemble the experience of use, so these systems can’t meet this goal.

 With table-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
 The data shown in the table view is the domain data from the original application.
 The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotation by clicking on the relevant row.
-These interactions are common in GUI applications, and Wildcard therefore meets MacLean et al's goal: some one-click customizations are as easy as using the original application.
+These interactions are common in GUI applications, and Wildcard therefore meets MacLean et al’s goal: some one-click customizations are as easy as using the original application.

-One aspect of directness which we have chosen not to maintain in Wildcard is enabling customization in the context of the original user interface, as explored by some other tools like Scotty [@eagan2011].
-We have found that augmenting the original UI with an additional structured representation has numerous benefits.
-It provides a consistent experience across all applications, and clearly shows the user what structured data is available to work with.
+One aspect of directness that we have chosen not to maintain in Wildcard is enabling customization in the context of the original user interface, as explored by tools like Scotty [@eagan2011].
+We have found that augmenting the original UI with a distinct, additional representation provides a consistent experience across all applications, and clearly shows the user what structured data is available to work with.

 Ainsworth et al provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
-In their terms, Wildcard plays a _complementary role_ by supporting a different set of tasks from the original application, while displaying _shared information_.
-We also suspect that Wildcard helps _constructs deeper understanding_ by _subtraction_.
+In their terms, Wildcard plays a complementary role by supporting a different set of tasks from the original application, while displaying shared information.
+Wildcard may also help construct deeper understanding by subtraction.
 By stripping away details and only showing the essential data in an interface, Wildcard helps users think of new ways of using that data, outside the specific constraints of the original application.

 It is important to note that there are many specific customizations that can be achieved in systems like Chickenfoot [@bolin2005] that cannot be reproduced in Wildcard.
-We consider this an acceptable tradeoff in exchange for achieving a gentler slope of customization, and we show in [@sec:examples] and [@sec:evaluation] that our model can still implement many useful customizations in practice.
-Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model;
-for example, a script that iterates through rows in a page adding some additional information could be reproduced using a formula in Wildcard.
+We consider this an acceptable tradeoff in exchange for a gentler slope in customization, and we show in [@sec:examples] and [@sec:evaluation] that our model can still implement many useful customizations in practice.
+Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model; for example, a script that iterates through rows in a page adding some additional information can be reproduced using a formula in Wildcard.

-## Wrapping applications for customization
+## Semantic wrappers

 Software customization tools typically fall into one of two categories: third-party, or semantic.

 _Ad hoc customization tools_ enable customization without using official extension APIs, enabling a broader range of customizations on top of more applications.
 For example, web browser extensions have demonstrated the utility of customizing websites through manipulating the DOM, without needing explicit extension APIs to be built in.
 However, ad hoc customization comes with a corresponding cost: these tools can typically only operate at a low level of abstraction, e.g. manipulating user interface elements.
 This makes it harder for end users to write scripts, and makes the resulting scripts more brittle.

 _Anticipated customization tools_, in contrast, use explicit extension APIs provided by the application developer.
 Examples of this include accessing a backend web API, or writing a customization in Applescript that uses an application-specific API.
 The main benefit is that this allows the extension author to work with meaningful concepts in the application domain—“create a new calendar event” rather than “click the button that says new event.”—which makes customizations easier to build and more robust.
 However, this style limits the range of extensions that can be built to those that the official plugin API supports.

+_todo: copy over more content from gdoc_

 With Wildcard, we use a hybrid approach that aims to provide the best of both worlds.
 Programmers implement an API wrapper that is internally implemented as an ad hoc customization, but externally provides a high-level interface to the application, abstracting away the details of the user interface.
 These wrappers are added to a shared repository, available to all users of the system.
 When an end user is using a site that already has an adapter, they get a semantic customization experience that avoids low-level details.